k3ssen/k3ssen.github.io/guide-vue-twig-part-1-object.md

 </html>
 ```
 This is just a bare base example that makes sure your assets are loaded.
-Here we put the body inside an div with 'app' to make sure that the app-element
+Here we put the body inside a div with 'app' to make sure that the app-element
 is available to all pages.
 Additionally, a `script` block is added inside javascript to be used in
 other twig files.